ayaanhossain/oligopool/README.md

 `Oligopool Calculator` is carefully designed, easy to use, and stupid fast.

-You can import the library and use its various functions either in a script or in a `jupyter` `notebook` environment.
+You can import the library and use its various functions either in a script or interactively inside a `jupyter` environment.
 Use `help(...)` to read the docs as necessary and follow along.

-There are example scripts of a [design parser](https://github.com/ayaanhossain/oligopool/blob/master/examples/design-parser/design_parser.py) and an [analysis pipleine](https://github.com/ayaanhossain/oligopool/blob/master/examples/analysis-pipeline/analysis_pipeline.py) inside the [`examples`](https://github.com/ayaanhossain/oligopool/tree/master/examples) directory.
+There are examples of a [design parser](https://github.com/ayaanhossain/oligopool/blob/master/examples/design-parser/design_parser.py) and an [analysis pipleine](https://github.com/ayaanhossain/oligopool/blob/master/examples/analysis-pipeline/analysis_pipeline.py) inside the [`examples`](https://github.com/ayaanhossain/oligopool/tree/master/examples) directory.

 A notebook demonstrating [`Oligopool Calculator` in action](https://github.com/ayaanhossain/oligopool/blob/master/examples/OligopoolCalculatorInAction.ipynb) is provided there as well.